 }

-Listing 15-15: The code we’d have to write if Rust didn’t have deref coercion
+Listing 15-13: The code we would have to write if Rust didn’t have deref coercion

-The (*m) is dereferencing the MyBox<String> into a String.
-Then the & and [..] are taking a string slice of the String that is equal to the whole string to match the signature of hello.
+The (*m) dereferences the MyBox<String> into a String.
+Then the & and [..] take a string slice of the String that is equal to the whole string to match the signature of hello.
 The code without deref coercions is harder to read, write, and understand with all of these symbols involved.
-Deref coercion makes it so that Rust takes care of these conversions for us automatically.
+Deref coercion allows Rust to handle these conversions for us automatically.

-When the Deref trait is defined for the types involved, Rust will analyze the types and use Deref::deref as many times as it needs in order to get a reference to match the parameter’s type.
-This is resolved at compile time, so there is no run-time penalty for taking advantage of deref coercion!
+When the Deref trait is defined for the types involved, Rust will analyze the types and use Deref::deref as many times as necessary to get a reference to match the parameter’s type.
+The number of times that Deref::deref needs to be inserted is resolved at compile time, so there is no runtime penalty for taking advantage of deref coercion!

 How Deref Coercion Interacts with Mutability